ISS-SOA/hw_serializer/README.md

 - **Tests**:
   - Continuously test your code as you write it
-  - First write code to pass all tests
+  - First write code to pass all tests (shameless green)
-  - Only work on improving your code after you've passed all tests
+  - Only refactor after you've passed all tests
 - **REPL**: Use `irb`/`pry` to try each step as you are coding
 - **Idiomatic code**:
   - “No more for loops!”: use functional idioms for iteration (map/reduce/select/each/etc.)
   - Make sure your code has no `rubocop` violations (ask us about any unusual violations)
+- **Readability**:
+  - Run `flog` on your code to see if it is too complex
-- **Readability**: ask others to review your code or suggest improvements – even publicly on our class Slack!
+  - Ask classmates to review your code on our class Slack!

 ## 2. Testing